Marwan Koukash

 Marwan Koukash (born in Palestine, December 1958) is a businessman and racehorse owner whose horses have won races including the Critérium de Maisons-Laffitte, Cesarewitch Handicap, City and Suburban Handicap, Ayr Gold Cup and Chester Cup.

 A 2018 Channel 4 documentary programme, My Millionaire Migrant Boss, stated his wealth at £50 million.
-Koukash is often referred to as a multi-millionaire by the media.
+Koukash is often referred to as a multi-millionaire by the media, although he was declared bankrupt in 2022.

 Early life and business career

 Koukash was born on the west bank of the River Jordan in December 1958 in Palestine.
-When he was eight years old, the family farm was bombed, due to rising escalations with the Israeli military in Palestine and the family crossed into Jordan before settling in Kuwait.
+When he was eight years old, a nearby Jordanian army base was bombed by the Israeli Air Force and fear of the planes made his family leave their farm [12] and the family crossed into Jordan before settling in Kuwait, where his father had already been living for 2 years [12].
 Eventually, he moved to Britain to progress his education, and settled in St Helens to study at the local technical college.

 He graduated from Liverpool John Moores University and progressed to get a PhD in electrical engineering.
 He taught at the university for five years, and was appointed Director of International Business.

 He is also the owner of hotels operated by Hilton such as The Doubletree Hotel in Liverpool.